Japan: Business/trade

 Business customs

-Business travelers to Japan should have bilingual business cards with the traveler's title.
-Business cards are exchanged to formalize the introduction process and establish the status of the parties relative to each other.
-Japanese bow when greeting each other but will expect to shake hands with foreign executives.
+Bilingual business cards are exchanged to formalize the introduction and establish the status of the parties relative to one another.
+Japanese bow when greeting each other, but expect to shake hands with foreign executives.
 A slight bow in acknowledgment of a Japanese bow is appreciated.
 Japanese executives deal on a last name basis in business relationships, and initial business and social contacts are characterized by politeness and formality.

-For more on business customs check comments of the International Etiquette Guide - Japan.
+For business customs, check comments of Cultural Guide - Japan, and refer to Culture Crossing in Japan.

 Important: Exercise independent care before relying on information contained herein.
 Although we strive to ensure all information is correct and current, GISTnet assumes no liability for detrimental reliance on this information.
 Trade requirements may change with little or no prior notification, de-facto requirements in certain countries vary from official regulations, and particular shipments and/or importers may have special destination customs arrangements.
 We encourage you to check with the importer or its customs agent in the destination country for specific importation requirements for specific products and circumstances.
 We ask your help with feedback (cidb@gistnet.com) concerning information which may be outdated or incomplete.